Doing Business in Antwerp

 Visit our retail opportunities in Antwerp

-Some of the most office-friendly communes in the Antwerp Wider Peripheral include Wilrijk, Beveren, Mortsel and Hoboken.
+Periphery: Some of the most office-friendly communes in the Antwerp Wider Peripheral include Wilrijk, Beveren, Mortsel, and Hoboken.
 Rents are typically in between 110 and 160 €/m²/year.

 Visit our office opportunities in Antwerp

-The Port of Antwerp serving as a crucial hub for international container shipping and logistics services.
-The Port of Antwerp-Bruges is a landlord port and grants concessions.
-That means that the port authority owns or manages the land and gives it to companies for temporary use.
+Port of Antwerp: The Port of Antwerp serves as a crucial hub for international container shipping and logistics services.
 Typical rents for logistics warehouses are in between 45 and 60 €/m²/year.

-New development zones like Blue Gate Antwerp to the South of the city are enhancing the logistics landscape.
-Blue Gate focuses on sustainable logistics, city logistics and innovation.
+Blue Gate: New development zones like Blue Gate Antwerp to the south of the city are enhancing the logistics landscape.
+Blue Gate focuses on sustainable logistics, city logistics, and innovation.

 Visit our industrial and logistics opportunities in the province of Antwerp